 When you register your Articles of Organization with your state's Secretary of State office, you will also need to file Articles of Organization Online.
 This is where you will file for Articles of Organization as well as any other information such as Articles of Incorporation and amendments.

-After filing Articles of Organization, you need to create an operating agreement.
+After filing the Articles of Organization, you need to create an operating agreement.

 You should be ready for business expenses such as filing fees, LLC taxes, etc.

-Contact a business lawyer for legal advice on filing Articles of Organization and Articles of Incorporation, paying them a fee to do so.
+You can also contact a business lawyer like ZenBusiness for legal advice on filing Articles of Organization and Articles of Incorporation.